Houston-Miami matchup a battle for respect

 “We’ve been here many times in the final 16,” Sampson said.
 “The next 40 minutes are going to be big.
 We’ve got to find a way to get the next 40 minutes, and then we’ll move on from there.
 If not, it’s over.”

 Star guard Marcus Sasser (groin) is still gimpy despite scoring 22 points in Saturday’s 81-64 win over Auburn.
-He said he was hoping to rest the injury during the time between games.
+On Thursday, Sasser proclaimed he will be “around 90 percent” for the game.
+Teammate Jamal Shead (knee) said he is 100 percent recovered.

 Mark scored a career-high 26 points against Auburn.